 - Pinch of cayenne pepper

-- Melt butter in a large pan over medium heat.
+- Melt butter or ghee in a large pan over medium heat.
 Add the onion and garlic, and saute until softened, about 3 minutes.
 Remove from heat and place in the bottom of your slow cooker.
 Add the chopped carrots, parsnips, tomatoes to the slow cooker as well, atop of the onion mixture.

 - Meanwhile, in the same pan over medium heat, add the stew meat.
 Brown a couple minutes on each side.
 Then, remove from heat and add to the slow cooker.